thetopjiji/MTRPP/README.md

 # MTRPP
+The instances are collected from the authors of the previous literature.

-The code of the MTRPP is working now.
+The algorithm of the new algorithm is finished and the article is under work now.